 Once you’ve got them, your genes generally aren’t changing much, although spending too much time in the Chernobyl exclusion zone can certainly throw a monkey wrench in things.

 Our DNA is wrapped up nice and cozy in proteins called histones.
-When a section of DNA is needed to do its thing, the histones in that section open up so the code can be read, kind of like a barcode, to make corresponding RNA.
+When a section of DNA is needed to do its thing, the histones in that section open up so the code can be read, kind of like a barcode, to make the corresponding RNA.
+This RNA is then used to make proteins.
 Epigenetics refers to the way that genes are accessed and used, or not accessed/used, to make the proteins that they code for.

 Heritability refers to how big a factor the genes (i.e. DNA) you inherit are in you developing an illness or other condition.
 Twin studies are the most common way of estimating heritability.
 Identical (monozygotic) twins share exactly the same genetic makeup.
 Fraternal (dizygotic) twins have different genetic makeups, much like siblings who weren’t born twins, but they share the same in utero environment and exposures.
 The more heritable a condition is, the greater the difference will be in the pairs of identical twins with the disorder compared to pairs of fraternal twins.